holoviz/panel/README.md

 ## License

-hvPlot is completely free and open-source.
+Panel is completely free and open-source.
 It is licensed under the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).

 ## Support & Feedback